 We currently operate as a Delaware limited liability company under the name Electrocore, LLC.
-Prior to the closing of this offering, Electrocore, LLC will convert into a Delaware corporation pursuant to a statutory conversion and change its name to electroCore, Inc. As a result of the corporate conversion, the holders of the different classes and series of units of Electrocore, LLC, or Units, and warrants to purchase Units, will become holders of common stock of electroCore, Inc. and warrants to purchase our common stock.
-The number of shares of our common stock, options to purchase our common stock, and warrants to purchase our common stock that holders of Units and warrants to purchase Units will be entitled to receive in the corporate conversion will be determined in accordance with the plan of conversion and our Third Amended and Restated Limited Liability Company Agreement, dated November 21, 2017, or the Operating Agreement, and varies depending on which class and series of Units a holder owns, and the terms of the applicable warrants.
+Prior to the closing of this offering, Electrocore, LLC will convert into a Delaware corporation pursuant to a statutory conversion and change its name to electroCore, Inc. As a result of the corporate conversion, the holders of the different classes and series of units of Electrocore, LLC, or Units, and warrants to purchase Units, will become holders of common stock of electroCore, Inc. and warrants to purchase common stock of electroCore, Inc., and, for certain holders, options to purchase our common stock.
+The number of shares of our common stock, options to purchase our common stock, and warrants to purchase units will be entitled to receive in the corporate conversion will be determined in accordance with the plan of conversion and our Third Amended and Restated Limited Liability Company Agreement, dated November 21, 2017, or the Operating Agreement, and varies depending on which class and series of Units a holder owns, and the terms of the applicable warrants.
 The number of shares of common stock certain holders of our Units will receive in connection with the corporate conversion will also vary depending on the initial public offering price set forth on the cover page of this prospectus.
 See "Corporate Conversion."